f5devcentral/f5-beacon/examples/insights/telegraf-ping/README.md

 **Prerequisites**

 Configure Telegraf to send metrics to Beacon before using this example.
-For help, login to Beacon and navigate to Source Management > Integrations >  Telegraf.
+For help, login to Beacon and navigate to Source Configuration > Integrations > Telegraf.

 ![](images/F5CS_Beacon.Service-PrerequisitePing.png)